dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 This section provides information about the various methods available in MET to match gridded model output to point observations.
 Matching in the vertical and horizontal are completed separately using different methods.

 In the vertical, if forecasts and observations are at the same vertical level, then they are paired as-is.
 If any discrepancy exists between the vertical levels, then the forecasts are interpolated to the level of the observation.
 The vertical interpolation is done in natural log of pressure coordinates, except for specific humidity, which is interpolated using the natural log of specific humidity in natural log of pressure coordinates.
 Vertical interpolation for heights above ground are done linear in height coordinates.
 When forecasts are for the surface, no interpolation is done.
-They are matched to observations with message types that are mapped to SURFACE in the message_type_group_map configuration option.
+They are matched to observations with message types that are mapped to **SURFACE** in the **message_type_group_map** configuration option.
 By default, the surface message types include ADPSFC, SFCSHP, and MSONET.

 To match forecasts and observations in the horizontal plane, the user can select from a number of methods described below.
 Many of these methods require the user to define the width of the forecast grid W, around each observation point P, that should be considered.
 In addition, the user can select the interpolation shape, either a SQUARE or a CIRCLE.
-For example, a square of width 2 defines the 2 x 2 set of grid points enclosing P, or simply the 4 grid points closest to P. A square of width of 3 defines a 3 x 3 square consisting of 9 grid points centered on the grid point closest to P. Figure 7.1  provides illustration.
+For example, a square of width 2 defines the 2 x 2 set of grid points enclosing P, or simply the 4 grid points closest to P. A square of width of 3 defines a 3 x 3 square consisting of 9 grid points centered on the grid point closest to P. :numref:`point_stat_fig1`  provides illustration.
 The point P denotes the observation location where the interpolated value is calculated.
 The interpolation width W, shown is five.

 This section describes the options for interpolation in the horizontal.